 Proposals received by NSF are assigned to the appropriate NSF program for acknowledgement and, if they meet NSF requirements, for review.
 All proposals are carefully reviewed by a scientist, engineer, or educator serving as an NSF Program Officer, and usually by three to ten other persons outside NSF either as ad hoc reviewers, panelists, or both, who are experts in the particular fields represented by the proposal.
 These reviewers are selected by Program Officers charged with oversight of the review process.
 Proposers are invited to suggest names of persons they believe are especially well qualified to review the proposal and/or persons they would prefer not review the proposal.
 These suggestions may serve as one source in the reviewer selection process at the Program Officer's discretion.
 Submission of such names, however, is optional.
 Care is taken to ensure that reviewers have no conflicts of interest with the proposal.
 In addition, Program Officers may obtain comments from site visits before recommending final action on proposals.
 Senior NSF staff further review recommendations for awards.
-A flowchart that depicts the entire NSF proposal and award process (and associated timeline) is included in the GPG as Exhibit III-1.
+A flowchart that depicts the entire NSF proposal and avard process (and associated timeline) is included in the GPG as Exhibit 111-1.

-A comprehensive description of the Foundation's merit review process is available on the NSF website at: http://www.nsf.gov/bfa/dias/policy/meritreview/.
+A comprehensive description of the Foundation's merit review process is available on the NSF website at: http://nsf.gov/bfa/dias/policy/merit review/.

-Proposers should also be aware of core strategies that are essential to the fulfillment of NSF's mission, as articulated in Empowering the Nation Through Discovery and Innovation: NSF Strategic Plan for Fiscal Years (FY) 2011-2016.
+Proposers should also be aware of core strategies that are essential to the fulfillment of NSF's mission, as articulated in Investing in Science, Engineering, and Education for the Nation's Future: NSF Strategic Plan for 2014-2018.
 These strategies are integrated in the program planning and implementation process, of which proposal review is one part.
 NSF's mission is particularly well-implemented through the integration of research and education and broadening participation in NSF programs, projects, and activities.